Edwin Reinecke: Political career

-Indictment and Conviction
+Indictment and conviction

 Reinecke's indictment was an offshoot of the investigation into the Watergate scandal.
 In 1972, he testified before the Senate during a confirmation hearing of Richard Kleindienst, the nominee for Attorney General.
 He was asked about an offer by Sheraton Hotels, a division of ITT Inc., which was the subject of a Federal antitrust investigation, to underwrite the 1972 Republican National Convention.
 Specifically, the committee wanted to know if he discussed the offer with then Attorney General John N. Mitchell (R) during the Watergate scandal, before or after ITT settled its case with the government.
 Reinecke told Senator Hiram Fong that the conversation took place after the settlement despite his earlier comment to a reporter that the conversation had taken place several months earlier.

 Reinecke stayed in the race for governor, but was defeated by Flournoy, who went on to lose to Jerry Brown (D) in the general election.
 He was convicted of perjury in July 1974, but refused to resign until the state law required him to do so.

 California law barred anyone convicted of perjury from holding office in the state; but the state attorney general ruled that this provision would not take effect until sentencing.
 On October 2, 1974, he was sentenced to an 18-month suspended term and resigned from office the same day.

 On December 8, 1975, an appeals court overturned the ruling because "the Senate Judiciary Committee before which he was accused of perjuring himself had failed to publish its rule permitting a one-man quorum."

 Later life

-Reinecke and his wife, the former Jean Hrabec Mietus (1923–2011), a Pennsylvania native, owned the Diamond R Ranch on Bucks Bar Road in Placerville, California.
+Reinecke married Jean Hrabec, a former model who used the pseudonyms Jean Mills and Keith Kierrgan.
+The couple owned the Diamond R Ranch on Bucks Bar Road in Placerville, California.
 They were the first ranchers to import and breed Charolais cattle in El Dorado County, California.
 In 1981, they opened the restaurant "Zachary Jacques" known for prime rib and live musical entertainment.
 They also operated the brokerage firm, Reinecke Realty Residential.

+Death

 Reinecke died of natural causes on Christmas Eve 2016, in Laguna Hills, California, at the age of 92.